 Can You Weld Rusty Metal

 Welding rusty metal is possible.
-However, its not going to give you the best looking weld in most cases.
-However their are times where you’re going to have to put things aside and weld it to get through things.
+However, it’s not going to give you the best-looking weld in most cases.
+However, there are times when you’re going to have to put things aside and weld them to get through things.

 I’ve been in these situations, and you need the job done right now.
 You don’t have time to make a great-looking weld because everything is rusty.